aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to FODS in C++ Applications" h2="Convert CGM to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to FODS</h2>

+The CGM (Computer Graphics Metafile) format is a vector graphics format used to store and exchange graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, the FODS (Flat Open Document Spreadsheet) format is a spreadsheet format used to store and exchange data in a tabular form.
+Therefore, it is necessary to convert CGM to FODS in order to use the data in a spreadsheet.

-Converting CGM to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+<h2>How Aspose.Total Helps for CGM to FODS Conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert CGM to FODS in C++.
+It is a simple two step process.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to FODS.

+Aspose.PDF for C++ is a powerful library for creating, editing, and converting PDF documents.
+It can be used to export CGM to XLSX by using the ExportToXLSX() method.
+This method takes the CGM file as an input and returns an XLSX file as an output.

+Aspose.Cells for C++ is a powerful library for creating, editing, and converting spreadsheet documents.
+It can be used to convert XLSX to FODS by using the SaveToFods() method.
+This method takes the XLSX file as an input and returns a FODS file as an output.

+In conclusion, Aspose.Total for C++ is a powerful suite of file format automation libraries that can be used to convert CGM to FODS in C++.
+It is a simple two step process that involves exporting CGM to XLSX using Aspose.PDF for C++ and then converting XLSX to FODS using Aspose.Cells for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}